Weichwerke-Heidrich-Software/fake_csaf_provider/README.md

 > [!NOTE]
 > Due to its history as a test util originally intended for only one person, the usage is currently very Debian-centric.
 If the demand for support on other operating systems arises, this can be remedied.

-To get started, run `scripts/collect_example_csaf_docs.sh`.
-This downloads and stores some CSAF-related tools, before downloading a lot of CSAF documents with label TLP:WHITE.
+To get started, run `scripts/setup.sh`.
+This generates a fake TLS certificate for the server, and then downloads and stores some CSAF-related tools, before downloading a lot of CSAF documents with label TLP:WHITE.
 From these, it generates (or rather fakes) some CSAF documents with other TLP labels.

 The heart of the project is the Flask server coded in `fake_csaf_server.py`.
 It can be started and stopped using `scripts/run.sh` and `scripts/stop.sh`.
 The scripts are merely there for convenience, the server can easily be run directly using a Python interpreter.